Skip to content Skip to site navigation

 The MySQL service is only available to on-campus applications.
 Applications hosted off-campus must provide their own database service.

-The MySQL servers run on Linux and have MySQL version 5.5 installed, with version 5.6 due for installation this summer.
+The MySQL servers run on Linux and have MySQL version 8.1.0 installed.

 Features